Cyclotomic and abelian points in backward orbits of rational functions: Introduction

-Lemma~\ref{superattracting_point} below states that if $\phi\in K(x)$ has a periodic critical point (or, equivalently, if some iterate of $\phi$ has a fixed superattracting point) then $\phi^{-\infty}(\alpha)$ contains finitely many cyclotomic points unless $\phi$ is special.
-In Theorem~\ref{suff_conditions} we focus on quadratic rational functions and we prove the same conclusion of Lemma~\ref{superattracting_point} for a different class of rational functions, as follows, using a completely new argument.
+Of course one can wonder what happens when the condition on superattractivity, which is crucial in the proof of Lemma~\ref{superattracting_point}, is removed.
+In Theorem~\ref{suff_conditions} we focus on quadratic rational functions over an arbitrary number field and we prove the same conclusion of Lemma~\ref{superattracting_point} for a different class of rational functions, as follows, using a completely new argument.
+Notice that these functions need not having a periodic critical point, so they can fall short of the hypotheses of Lemma~\ref{superattracting_point}.
 We denote by $h(\cdot)$ the absolute logarithmic Weil height on $\overline{\Q}$.